 Salicylate-Free Product Lists — courtesy of the Fibromyalgia Treatment Center.

-I’ll add to the resources listed here on an ongoing basis, but if you have any other suggestions for safe brands or products, or specific requests for sal-free cosmetics, leave a comment and I’ll look into it in further detail.
+If you have any other suggestions for safe brands or products, or specific requests for sal-free cosmetics, leave a comment and I’ll look into it in further detail.

 Thanks to Pam (@PamAllergy on Twitter) for help with this article.